jmdha/Sunbird/README.md

 The gif shows five bitboards: pieces, what pieces are on the board; ring, the ring with an increasing offset; attackboard, static moves possible for the given piece on an empty board; unblocked, possible squares(starting at all but initial); and combined, which shows where all the bitboards overlap.

-The advantage of this algorithm is that it can be used regardless of what sliding piece(bishop, rook, or queen.
-Although, it could be used for knight, king, and some pawn moves.
+The advantage of this algorithm is that it can be used regardless of what sliding piece(bishop, rook, queen, or even knight.
+Although, it could be used for king, and some pawn moves.
 However, the efficiency would be quite low) moves are being generated for.

 See implementation [here](https://github.com/jamadaha/chess_engine/blob/main/src/move_gen/piece_gen.cpp).